Montana Television Network: Foundation of MTN

 A combination of affiliation and ownership changes at the various Skyline outlets led to the network dissolving on September 30, 1969.
-Sample then merged the three stations owned by his Garryowen Corporation-KOOK-TV, KRTV, and KXLF-TV-into the Montana Television Network.
+Sample then merged the three stations owned by his Garryowen Corporation—KOOK-TV, KRTV, and KXLF-TV—into the Montana Television Network.
+The three stations' combined footprint covered half of Montana's population.
 The next year, KPAX-TV began in Missoula as a satellite of KXLF-TV.
 In 1972, Sample sold KOOK radio, and KOOK-TV became KTVQ.

 Last version of the former logo, used from 1971 to 2019.
 Each star represented a station in the network.

+In 1971, MTN instituted a network newscast, which was based at KRTV (since feeds to the rest of the network could be easily made from Great Falls) and included a segment of local news in each city.
+Missoula began producing a local news segment in 1977 when KPAX was spun out from KXLF-TV as a full-fledged station.
+Earlier, in 1969, Today in Montana, a 30-minute morning agriculture program that had aired in Great Falls since 1962, began airing on KOOK and KXLF as well after Sample bought KRTV.

-Sample believed that the presentation of regional news could serve as a major unifier in Montana, a rural state with widely separated population centers.
+Sample believed that a regional newscast could serve as a unifying influence in Montana, a mostly rural state with widely separated population centers.
 He hoped that, by presenting the major stories from around the state, viewers would be able to agree on important issues.
-In 1971, MTN instituted a network newscast, which was based in Great Falls (where feeds to the rest of the network could be easily made) and accommodated a segment of local news in each city.
-Missoula began producing a local news segment in 1977 when KPAX was spun out from KXLF-TV.
 This helped MTN lead the local news ratings in Butte, Great Falls, and Missoula; however, KULR-TV led the local news race in Billings.
 Despite this, Sample "stubbornly" clung to the concept.
-Also networked beginning in 1969, when Sample bought KRTV, was Today in Montana, a 30-minute morning agriculture program that had been on the air in Great Falls since 1962.